testabhi/deldir/README.md

 `bash`, for example, you can use `ulimit -s` to get or set the stack size.
 Search `bash`'s manpage for `ulimit` to get more details.

+However, you shouldn't run into the limit in practice.
+With stack size limit of 8192 on an x86_64 machine, `deldir` can recurse 174470 times.